ansermino/CodeLens/deliverables/iteration-01.review.md

  * Can be related to product and/or process.
  -------------------------------------
  * In case of disagreement on the project direction, sometimes it's impossible to reach compromise.
 In this case it's important to make sure that the side whose idea is rejected understands what was the issue with it.
- * Time managment is a crucial part of development.
+ * Time management is a crucial part of development.
 It's extremely hard to be productive without good time management.
  * It's important to get feedback from every member of the group.